mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

 * An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 # Create and deploy the ping sample app

-1. Open a text editor to create the sample app definition for the `ping` service in the `ping.json` file:
+1. Copy and paste the following JSON settings to create the sample app definition for the `ping` service in, and save, the `ping.json` file:

-    ```bash
-    vi ping.json
-    ```

-1. Copy and paste the following JSON settings and save the `ping.json` file:

     ```json
     {